jethomas2020/D3-Challenge/README.md

 The editor wants to run a series of feature stories about the health risks facing particular demographics.
 She's counting on us to sniff out the first story idea by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.

-The data set included with the project is based on 2014 ACS 1-year estimates from the US Census Bureau, but we are free to investigate a different data set.
+The data set included with the project is based on 2014 ACS 1-year estimates from the US Census Bureau [https://data.census.gov/cedsci/], but we are free to investigate a different data set.
 The current data set includes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 ----------------------
 # Project Overview